 To save time, improve working capital, and gain the added boost of flight miles and credit card points, Talent decides to take out a company credit card which they will only use for travel costs.
 This ensures they can effectively track their travel expenditures and enables them to delay the payment of their fees by a month, which is enough time to recoup the costs from the end client.
 Also, with smart permissions features, they are able to control expenses more efficiently.

 Unsecured business loans work by providing businesses access to finance without the need for collateral.
-Instead of collateral, lenders rely on their assessment of a business’s creditworthiness, cash flow projections, history with financing, and company details to assess their likelihood of repaying the loan.
+Instead of collateral, lenders rely on their assessment of a business’s creditworthiness, financial history, and company details to assess their likelihood of repaying the loan.

 Creditworthiness is how banks and financial institutions assess your likelihood of repaying the loan.
 This assessment helps the lender decide if they’d like to extend a loan and, if so, how much funding they’d like to grant.
 To determine your creditworthiness, lenders will look at your: